jorop/landscaping-docs/docs/heights.md

 ### Max Desired Tile Size

 Tiles will have this width max.
 The unit here is meter.
 If the tile size is bigger than the extents, only a single landscape (not a world composition) is imported.

+## Upsampling

+If the input DTM is of low resulution, this option gives you the possibility to make the resulting surface of the landscape smoother.
+It will result in smoother terrain if the input data is up to 30 meter per pixel.
+However, if the input data has more then 30 meter per pixel, the output will very likley not be very detailed even with upsampling.
+If a detailed landscape is wanted, also the input data has to contain details e.g. a resolution of 5 meter or even better 1 meter.

+### Upsample checkbox

+Wheter to upsample the input data or not.
+Check it if you want to upsample the input data.

+### Data resample algorithm

+Select one of 6 resample algorithms.
+Default is __Bilinear__ and in most cases that's the one which gives the best results.
+The option leverages algorithms from [gdal](https://gdal.org/programs/gdal_translate.html).

+`nearest` applies a nearest neighbour (simple sampling) resampler.
+`bilinear` applies a bilinear convolution kernel.
+`cubic` applies a cubic convolution kernel.
+`cubicspline` applies a B-Spline convolution kernel.
+`lanczos` applies a Lanczos windowed sinc convolution kernel.
+`average` computes the average of all non-NODATA contributing pixels.
+This is a weighted average taking into account properly the weight of source pixels not contributing fully to the target pixel.
+`mode` selects the value which appears most often of all the sampled points.

+### Desired Meter per Pixel

+Upsample the inputdata to target this value.

+## Only convert to PNGs

+Instead of creating a Unreal Engine Landscape or World Composition, only output the heightmaps to pngs.
+These PNGs can be imported again into unreal as World Composition or even as World Partition (UE5).
+In the same folder alongside the PNGs, a `LandscapingInfos.txt` is created.
+Please use the scale info in the text-file on reimport into Unreal Engine, Y-Axis is not flipped.
+Only `Landscaping Scale X,Y`, `Landscaping Scale Z` and `Flip Tile Y Coordinate` are relevant when reimporting the PNG heightmaps.

 ## General